 If you are contemplating an NLP Trainer that is not listed on this website there are a few main reasons why:

-We highly recommend asking any trainer not listed on this website why they are not a recognised trainer or a member of the NLPAA.
+We highly recommend asking any trainer not listed on this website why they are not a member of the NLPAA.

 We stress that the NLPAA does not recommend or endorse any particular trainer or training course.
 There are numerous trainers offering courses; the standard and delivery of what is offered varies considerably.
 We recognise the training delivered by many trainers, but not all.
 If you have any questions about a trainer or training organisation not on the NLPAA’s list of trainers please contact us at firstname.lastname@example.org and we may be able to provide you with more information.